 Some agencies were hesitant to allow OTs to initiate the OASIS due to the public health emergency flexibility being temporary.
 This hesitance was primarily due to concerns there may be a gap between the end of the PHE and the start of this rule.
 However, we now know there will not be any gap between the end of the PHE and the start of the new law.
 So, that hesitancy should no longer be an issue.

 Of note, as long as the PHE is in place, OT will continue to be able to initiate and complete the comprehensive assessment in all cases.

 Advocating for occupational therapists to initiate the OASIS

-Occupational therapy practitioners must take it upon themselves to educate home health agencies of the change in regulation.
-Keep in mind you may need to speak to multiple people and make multiple attempts before having success.
+Occupational therapy practitioners must take it upon themselves to educate home health agencies on the change in regulation.
+Remember that you may need to speak to multiple people and make multiple attempts before success.

 Tips for educating your employer:

 - Do your research.